 - Sweet Treats: When I have a sweet tooth, I buy hard candies and just let them dissolve in my mouth.
 I also make and buy my own popsicles!
 They’re an easy way to get both hydration and calories.
-Dairy free ice cream, frozen yogurt, pudding, jello are also great options.
+Dairy-free ice cream, frozen yogurt, pudding, jello are also great options.
 Foods that you would think to eat with a sore throat, I found have been the “safest” for me to consume during a flare!

 Hydration is Key!

 One of the hardest parts for me is staying hydrated, especially because I have multiple comorbidities, which is just a fancy way of saying “having multiple conditions at once.”
 One of those conditions is POTS, or Postural Orthostatic Tachycardia syndrome, and one of the most important things to do for both GP and POTS is to hydrate!!
-At all times in my house I make sure I have gatorade, something called Drip Drop which is electrolyte powder that mixes into a glass of water, vitamin waters, various juices, and of course water.
+At all times in my house, I make sure I have Gatorade, Drip Drop which is an electrolyte powder that mixes into a glass of water, vitamin water, various juices, and of course water.
 It can get pretty boring trying to stay hydrated with just water, and it's also not always possible, so my gastroparesis is another reason that I receive IV fluids for hydration anywhere from 4-7 times a week.
 Sometimes having too much liquid in my stomach just adds to my GP symptoms or it's just not possible to drink enough water to sustain my body, so IV hydration has been helpful.

 Find What Works For You